-- Complete and submit necessary soap notes for your RCF.
-Do 2 soap notes for each type of visit you will do in the month. - Complete the Student self-evaluation/Reflection and submit. - Every month during clinical: - At the beginning of the month, submit a copy of your clinical schedule to your RCF.
+- At the end of the week Complete the DDAT with the preceptor, having him/her complete the evaluation and sign. - The DDAT is to be uploaded into Canvas within 7 days of completion or the clinical hours will be disallowed. - Complete and submit necessary soap notes into Canvas.
+Do two soap notes for each type of visit you will do in the month. - Complete the Student self-evaluation/Reflection and submit into Canvas.

+Every month during clinical:

+- At the beginning of the month, submit a copy of your clinical schedule to your RCF.
 If you have to miss clinical for any reason, call to notify your preceptor and email your RCF. - Have your preceptor complete the MDAT.
-Submit MDAT to your RCF. - CNEP students need to complete 5 CCSR forms (Continuity Client Summary Reports) sometime during the practicum.
+Submit MDAT into Canvas. - CNEP students need to complete 33 CCSR forms (Continuity Client Summary Reports) sometime during the practicum.
+These are to be submitted into Canvas.